 Like Wayfair, the site's reviews are a major plus, as it gives you insight about each product from verified buyers.
 Also, many products from Amazon ship for free, which can help shave down your total purchase price.
-And if you're a Prime member, you can often get quicker delivery.
+And if you're a Prime member, you can often get quick delivery.

 West Elm is a high-end destination for luxury furniture and housewares.
 The retailer carries mostly its own brand, though you can sometimes find pieces from other makers.

-When you browse the selection, you'll see contemporary hand-crafted couches in a range of styles, sizes, configurations.
+When you browse the selection, you'll see contemporary hand-crafted couches in a range of styles, sizes, and configurations.
 This includes small, standard, large, and oversized sofas, as well as sleepers, futons, and loveseats.
 West Elm makes it easy to find what you're looking for with user-friendly navigation and search filters, and you can usually choose from many different fabrics and colors.